MerlijnWajer/pyroTorrent/sphinx/setup.rst

     -   An empty file is required in your document root to prevent 404's before the FCGI contact is made.
     -   You have the appropriate *rewrite-once* rule.
-    -   You have an *alias.url* for the static files.
     -   You have the correct *fastcgi.server* line.

 .. code-block:: lua